pandulapeter/beagle/README.md

 While the library is being battle-tested on multiple projects under active development, problems can always appear.
 These will always be restricted to internal builds thanks to the noop implementation not doing anything that can go wrong.
 Here are the issues you should know about.

 ### Crash on app launch
-By default Beagle uses the current Activity's theme.
-Some modules require a Material theme to work, so if you have a crash caused by various theme attributes not being found, override the debug menu's theme with the **themeResourceId** property of the [Appearance](https://github.com/pandulapeter/beagle/blob/master/common/src/main/java/com/pandulapeter/beagle/common/configuration/Appearance.kt) instance provided during initialization with a Material theme.
+By default Beagle uses the current `Activity`'s theme.
+Some modules require a Material theme to work, so if you have a crash caused by various theme attributes not being found, override the debug menu's theme with the `themeResourceId` property of the [Appearance](https://github.com/pandulapeter/beagle/blob/master/common/src/main/java/com/pandulapeter/beagle/common/configuration/Appearance.kt) instance provided during initialization with a Material theme.

 ### Crash when opening a third party Activity
-Beagle works by adding a Fragment on top of every Activity's layout.
+Beagle works by adding a `Fragment` on top of every `Activity`'s layout.
 Sometimes this is not necessary or not possible.
-While the library comes with a list of excluded Activity package names, you can manually add new entries to this list if needed, by using the **excludedPackageNames** property of the [Behavior](https://github.com/pandulapeter/beagle/blob/master/common/src/main/java/com/pandulapeter/beagle/common/configuration/Behavior.kt) instance provided during initialization.
+While the library comes with a list of excluded `Activity` package names, you can manually add new entries to this list if needed, by using the `excludedPackageNames` property of the [Behavior](https://github.com/pandulapeter/beagle/blob/master/common/src/main/java/com/pandulapeter/beagle/common/configuration/Behavior.kt) instance provided during initialization.

 ### Gallery or Bug report screens having two toolbars
-Set a **.NoActionBar** Material theme for the **themeResourceId** property of the [Appearance](https://github.com/pandulapeter/beagle/blob/master/common/src/main/java/com/pandulapeter/beagle/common/configuration/Appearance.kt) instance provided during initialization.
+Set a `.NoActionBar` Material theme for the `themeResourceId` property of the [Appearance](https://github.com/pandulapeter/beagle/blob/master/common/src/main/java/com/pandulapeter/beagle/common/configuration/Appearance.kt) instance provided during initialization.

 ## Documentation
 All public functions are documented with KDoc.
 The [BeagleContract](https://github.com/pandulapeter/beagle/blob/master/common/src/main/java/com/pandulapeter/beagle/common/contracts/BeagleContract.kt) file is a good start for learning about all the built-in capabilities.
 For information on the [individual modules](https://github.com/pandulapeter/beagle/tree/master/common/src/main/java/com/pandulapeter/beagle/modules), see the relevant class headers.